Stamford Bridge Greyhounds

-Stamford Bridge Greyhounds was the greyhound racing operation held at Stamford Bridge in London.
+Stamford Bridge Greyhounds was the greyhound racing operation held at Stamford Bridge in London, England.

 Origins

 During 1933, Stamford Bridge Ltd, a subsidiary of parent company Greyhound Racing Association (GRA), took over the athletics track belonging to the London Athletic Club and forced them to leave because they wished to construct a greyhound track around the football pitch.
+The speedway team Stamford Bridge Pensioners were also forced to leave.